 “Oddly, the seemingly inactive state of sleep is actually a dynamic and critical process that helps us store memories, build immunity, repair tissue, regulate metabolism and blood pressure, control cravings and blood sugar, and process learning, along with a myriad of other physiological processes—all of which are regulated by the endocannabinoid system,” notes Project CBD.

 CBD helps with both falling asleep and staying awake.
 In smaller doses, CBD’s mild stimulating effect can help keep insomniacs alert during the day, while larger doses at night can increase the amount of time spent sleeping, as well as improve the quality of that sleep.

-Due to its usefulness as an anti-anxiety intervention, CBD can also help with insomnia that is brought on by excessive worry or stress, as it did in the 2012 Neuropharmacology study referenced above.
-If pain is exacerbating a person’s insomnia, CBD can provide natural pain relief as well, which will make sleep easier and more restful.
+Due to its usefulness as an uneasiness intervention, CBD can also help with insomnia that is brought on by excessive worry or stress, as it did in the 2012 Neuropharmacology study referenced above.
+If discomfort is exacerbating a person’s insomnia, CBD can provide natural relief as well, which will make sleep easier and more restful.

 How Much CBD Will Help Me Sleep?

 Before you try CBD for your insomnia, you need to figure out how much to take, and how to take it—for example, smoking or vaping a substance gets it into your bloodstream faster than ingesting it orally in oil format, but the effects will not last as long.
 For longer-term relief, choose oils or edibles.